Now Reading

 Consider these tactics on your next sage grouse hunt

 There is a saying about upland hunting in Montana which makes a lot of sense: “He that walks the furthest, wins.”
 I’m not sure what you win: blisters, sore legs, chapped butt.
 But I do know when hunting sage grouse be prepared to walk.
 Let’s change the wording of that saying just a little to something like, “He who hunts the smartest, has a better chance of finding birds.”
 I will admit there was a time when I set out to cover as much land as possible and as fast as I could.
 Little did I know I was pushing my dogs too fast and passing up birds along the way.
 I wasn’t really paying attention to where I was walking or much of anything.
-I was just out to cover ground and as much of it as I could.
+I was just out to cover sagebrush habitat ground and as much of it as I could.

 Observe sage grouse from a distance